Craig Casey

-Craig Casey (born 19 April 1999) is an Irish rugby union player for United Rugby Championship and European Rugby Champions Cup side Munster.
-Internationally, Casey made his senior debut for Ireland in 2021.
-He plays as a scrum-half and represents Shannon in the All-Ireland League.
+Craig Patrick Casey (born 19 April 1999) is an Irish rugby union player who plays as a scrum-half for United Rugby Championship club Munster and the Ireland national team.

 Early life

 Born in Limerick, Casey captained Ardscoil Rís to the semi-finals of the 2017 Munster Schools Rugby Senior Cup, and his performances saw him named in the Munster Schools top XV for 2017, as well as earning representation for Munster and Ireland at under-18 level.
 He is the nephew of former Shannon and Munster player Mossy Lawler.

 Munster

 Casey joined the Munster academy ahead of the 2017–18 season, and won the John McCarthy Award for Academy Player of the Year in April 2019.
 Casey made his senior competitive debut for Munster in their 27–14 win against Connacht in round 21 of the 2018–19 Pro14 on 27 April 2019.
 Casey had been a late call-up to the bench for Munster after the starting scrum-half, Conor Murray, withdrew during the warm-up and Neil Cronin was promoted to the starting XV.
 He joined the provinces senior squad ahead of the 2019–20 season on a development contract, before progressing to a full contract ahead of the 2020–21 season.

 Casey made his first start for Munster in their 19–14 away win against Connacht in round 8 of the 2019–20 Pro14 on 21 December 2019, and he made his European debut for the province in their 39–22 defeat away to French club Racing 92 in round 5 of the 2019–20 Champions Cup on 12 January 2020.
 One week later, Casey scored his first try for Munster in their 33–6 win against Welsh side Ospreys, in what was the provinces final pool fixture of the 2019–20 Champions Cup.
 He signed a two-year contract extension with the province in February 2021.
 Casey's performances for Munster throughout the 2020–21 season saw him win the clubs Young Player of the Year award.
 Casey was selected in the 2021–22 United Rugby Championship dream team following his performances for Munster during that season.

 Casey signed a three-year contract extension with Munster in September 2022, and earned his 50th cap for the province when he started in their 21–5 home win against Italian side Zebre Parma in round three of the 2022–23 United Rugby Championship on 1 October 2022.
+He came on as a replacement in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.